Copyeditor and proofreader of non-fiction with experience in an array of topics. Friendly and reliable service for you and your manuscript!

-As a Production Editor I project manage up to 25 books at any one time for an international publisher.
-I oversee the whole production process, from receiving the raw manuscript files, seeing the manuscript through the copy editing and proofreading stages, resolving any issues that may arise during the course of production, and finally sending off print-ready files to the publisher.
-As the project manager I communicate with all parties involved in the production process, from authors and the publisher to typesetters and freelancers, to ensure the process runs as smoothly as possible.
+As a Production Editor I project managed up to 25 books at any one time for an international publisher.
+I oversaw the whole production process, from receiving the raw manuscript files, seeing the manuscript through the copyediting and proofreading stages, resolving any issues that arose during the course of production, and finally sending off print-ready files to the publisher.
+As the project manager I communicated with all parties involved in the production process, from authors and the publisher to typesetters and freelancers, to ensure the process ran as smoothly as possible.

-I also project manage the production of a number of journals, working with the journal editor to get issues out to a schedule and in good shape.
+I also project managed the production of a number of journals, working with the journal editor to get issues out to a schedule and in good shape.

-Copy editing and proofreading are another part of my job role and I love getting a new project to work on and feeling that I can really improve it through close collaboration with the author.
+Copyediting and proofreading were another part of this job role and I loved getting a new project to work on and feeling that I could really improve it through close collaboration with the author.

 As an Editorial Assistant I project managed academic and reference titles on behalf of an international publisher, seeing books through the production process from raw manuscript to print-ready files.
 I communicated with all the key players in the production process, including authors, the publisher, typesetters, artworkers and freelancers.